 In this episode of Hack My Growth, we're going to be looking at five different structured data vocabularies, all SEOs and website owners need to know.

-So what our vocabularies and ontologies in the first place.
-Vocabulary and ontologies, these are something that are used quite a bit when it comes to structured data or talking about linked open data.
-And especially when we're talking about the semantic web.
-Now it can be confusing when we start to use terms like this and start defining what they are.
-But if we want to break it down on the semantic web, vocabularies, they define concepts and relationships.
+What our vocabularies and ontologies in the first place?
+Vocabulary and ontologies are used quite a bit when it comes to structured data or talking about linked open data, especially when we're talking about the semantic web.
+It can be confusing when we start to use terms like this and start defining what they are.
+If we want to break it down on the semantic web, vocabularies define concepts and relationships.
 They're used to classifying terms into a specific application or characterize the relationships between them.
 Maybe define the possible constraints within those terms themselves.
 While you'll find some content out there that creates some differences between vocabularies and ontologies, the reality is there is no clear division between them.

-The role of vocabularies and semantic web, they help drive data integration.
+Vocabularies and semantic web help drive data integration.
 For example, when you have terms that can be ambiguous or that have multiple meanings, you can use vocabularies to set the specific meaning that you're intending with your piece of content.
-And it can also help and lead to the discovery of new relationships.
-So for instance, if I'm describing a person, in this case, myself and I wanted to use the schema.org vocabulary, I can leverage schema.org to do a couple of things.
-I can tell a web crawler that my name is Ryan Shelley, that I have an organization or work for an organization called SMA Marketing.
-And that that organization has a specific URL, which you can find more information about it.
-So instead of just providing a link to a user's profile page, you can inject that with more information and understanding so that the crawlers know specifically the definitions and the connections between that link and the other pieces of content on the site, specifically, my name, my company and my company's URL.
+It can also help and lead to the discovery of new relationships.
+For instance, if I'm describing a person, in this case, myself and I wanted to use the schema.org vocabulary, I can leverage schema.org to do a couple of things.
+I can tell a web crawler that my name is Ryan Shelley, that I have an organization or work for an organization called SMA Marketing. and that that organization has a specific URL, which you can find more information about it.
+Instead of just providing a link to a user's profile page, you can inject that with more information and understanding so that the crawlers know specifically the definitions and the connections between that link and the other pieces of content on the site, specifically, my name, my company, and my company's URL.

-Now, this is an example of some JSON-LD code that contains schema.org markup.
-We can see it's got the application type, JSON, we've got the schema as the context.
-And in this case, they're looking at movie type, the name, the director, and genre and the trailer.
+This is an example of some JSON-LD code that contains schema.org markup.
+We can see it's got the application type, JSON, we've got the schema as the context, and in this case, they're looking at movie type, the name, the director, genre, and the trailer.
 We've got all this great information right here that is probably on the site itself from a visual standpoint, but now it's being broken down using structured data, which allows the crawlers to better understand what the specific page is about.
 Now I'm going to make a plug here.
 If you're interested in learning more about how to leverage structured data using schema.org on your website, I have a course that you can take and I'll walk you through every single bit of this and how to implement it on your site, and allow you to understand it much deeper.
 You can check out the link in the description if you want to learn more.

-So in this case, we've got Friend Of a Friend and it's a person named James Wales.
+In this case, we've got Friend Of a Friend and it's a person named James Wales.
 You've got their mailbox, their home page, you've got their nickname, their depiction, their interests.
 And then you can also create connections to who they know.
-So here we can say James knows Angela.
-And as you can see, this is making those semantic relationships underneath the content.
+Here we can say James knows Angela, and as you can see, this is making those semantic relationships underneath the content.

 Now if you've got content about Angela, or maybe Angela's got a website, you can start to tell Google that these two different websites have relationships and they talk to each other and that Jim or James knows Angela and vice versa.
 What you're doing is creating these relationships within the data layer of your website, it improves the understanding of your content, and it improves the overall context of what you're talking about.
 This is a cool type of structured data that you can leverage and add into your site to create those relationships between people.

 Basic Geo is a vocabulary that can provide semantic web with latitude, longitude coordinates, and other spatially located things.
-So when you're doing local SEO or you've got multiple locations and you want to mark up using geo coordinates, which can be extremely helpful because those are numbers that help the crawlers know where something is specifically.
-You can leverage the vocabulary of Basic Geo.
+When you're doing local SEO or you've got multiple locations and you want to mark up using geo-coordinates, which can be extremely helpful because those are numbers that help the crawlers know where something is specifically, you can leverage the vocabulary of Basic Geo.

 If we look at the code here, you can see that we can give a basic near geo, the latitude and longitude coordinates right in within the structured data, right nested underneath the homepage of Dan here.
 This is helpful when you have location-based content, whether you've got a location of your business, or maybe you're tagging images that you've taken at a specific location.
 This is a really cool type of structured data that you use to embed that information into your site so that it's easily crawlable and understandable from the search engines.